spinalcord/Hierarchy-Tree-View/README.md

 • Initialize the filesystem

-HierarchyComponent.filesystem = "C:/Users/..."
+SomeHierarchyComponent.filesystem = "C:/Users/..."

 • Rename a file/folder

-Hierarchy.SelectedHierarchyItem.filename = "new Name"
+SomeHierarchyComponent.SelectedHierarchyItem.filename = "new Name"

 • Delete a file/folder

-Hierarchy.SelectedHierarchyItem.Delete();
+SomeHierarchyComponent.SelectedHierarchyItem.Delete();

 • More Commands